 Brett Wigdortz, Founder and CEO, Teach First

-	Dame Joan McVittie – Chair
+Dame Joan McVittie – Vice Chair

-	Dame Joan, Chair of Right to Succeed is currently an Education Consultant.

-	She was awarded a Damehood in honour of her contribution to education in

-	December 2012.
-Dame Joan has 18 years’ experience as a secondary head in

-	inner city schools in challenging areas, including Woodside High, Haringey,

-	in 2006 which Ofsted rated as outstanding in two successive inspections.
-In

-	2011 – 2012, Dame Joan was the President of the Association of School and

-	College Leaders.
-She was a member of the governing council of the National

-	College, a trustee of the Youth Sports Trust, is still a trustee of the

-	Education and Employers Task Force and is the Lay member on the Heart and

-	Lung Transplant Board for NHS Blood and Transplant.
+Dame Joan is currently an Education Consultant.
+She was awarded a Damehood in honour of her contribution to education in December 2012.
+Dame Joan has 18 years’ experience as a secondary head in inner city schools in challenging areas, including Woodside High, Haringey, in 2006 which Ofsted rated as outstanding in two successive inspections.
+In 2011 – 2012, Dame Joan was the President of the Association of School and College Leaders.
+She was a member of the governing council of the National College, a trustee of the Youth Sports Trust, is still a trustee of the Education and Employers Task Force and is the Lay member on the Heart and Lung Transplant Board for NHS Blood and Transplant.

-	Jill has spent her career in Strategic Marketing and Comms and has

-	experience at Director level across the private and public sector which

-	includes manufacturing , professional services , The British Library and

-	Regulation.
-She was the Deputy Chief Executive of the health and social care

-	regulator: The Care Quality Commission.
-Jill now manages a portfolio of non

-	executive positions in higher education and the charitable sector advising

-	on strategy, governance and communications.
+Jill has spent her career in Strategic Marketing and Comms and has experience at Director level across the private and public sector which includes manufacturing , professional services , The British Library and Regulation.
+She was the Deputy Chief Executive of the health and social care regulator: The Care Quality Commission.
+Jill now manages a portfolio of non executive positions in higher education and the charitable sector advising on strategy, governance and communications.

 Anthony is Senior Vice President (EMEA) at Bank of America Merrill Lynch (BofAML).
 Anthony oversees the firm’s philanthropic programme and is part of the leadership team for Environment, Social and Governance in the EMEA region.
 Before joining BofAML, Anthony established the Community Affairs platform at Nomura and prior to this worked within the Philanthropy and Cultural Partnership team at Lehman Brothers.